Introduction

 When you sell property after claiming bonus depreciation, the IRS requires depreciation recapture.
 Accelerated deductions on personal property are recaptured as ordinary income under IRC §1245, potentially at rates higher than long-term capital gains rates.

-Model out the recapture impact with your CPA before claiming large upfront deductions, especially if you anticipate selling within a few years.
+The recapture impact warrants consideration before claiming large upfront deductions, especially when a sale is anticipated within a few years.

 While 100% bonus depreciation is permanent at the federal level, states aren't required to conform.

-Real estate investors operating in non-conforming states should account for state tax separately to avoid surprises.
+Real estate investors operating in non-conforming states face state tax treatment that differs from federal treatment.

 The STR Loophole for Bonus Depreciation